Data assimilation is about determining a model state from observations.

 \[ \begin{align} J\left(x\right) = J_B\left(x, x_B\right) + J_y\left(x, y\right) = \frac{1}{2}\alpha_B\left(x - x_B\right)^2 + \frac{1}{2}\alpha_y\left[x - \newhat{I}\left(y\right)\right]^2. \end{align} \]

-The factor $\frac{1}{2}$ is by convention and does not change the minimum of the cost function.
-Since in the case of conventional observations there are usually more model degrees of freedom than measured values, the replacement leads
+The factor $\frac{1}{2}$ is a convention and does not change the minimum of the cost function.
+Since in the case of conventional observations there are usually more model degrees of freedom than measured values, the replacement

-\[ \begin{align} \text{Modell} - \text{interpolierte Beobachtung} &\to \text{Beobachtung} - \text{interpoliertes Modell}\\ \Rightarrow x - \newhat{I}\left(y\right) &\to y - \newhat{h}\left(x\right)\tag{31.6}\label{eq:replace_for_oi} \end{align} \]
+\[ \begin{align} \text{model} - \text{interpolated observation} &\to \text{observation} - \text{interpolated model}\\ \Rightarrow x - \newhat{I}\left(y\right) &\to y - \newhat{h}\left(x\right)\tag{31.6}\label{eq:replace_for_oi} \end{align} \]

-to a minor problem.
-Here $\newhat{h}$ is an i.
-A. nonlinear operator, the so-called observation operator.
-The cost function is therefore:
+leads to a smaller problem.
+Here $\newhat{h}$ is a generally nonlinear operator, the so-called observation operator.
+The cost function thus reads

 \[ \begin{align} J\left(x\right) = \frac{1}{2}\alpha_B\left(x - x_B\right)^2 + \frac{1}{2}\alpha_y\left[y - \newhat{h}\left(x\right)\right]^2.\tag{31.7}\label{eq:3dvar_cost_one_obs} \end{align} \]

-The minimum of the cost function is satisfied
+The minimum of the cost function satisfies

-This equation is also necessary and sufficient for the minimum in the multidimensional case: Since $J$ is square, $\nabla J$ is linear with constant terms that can be made to disappear by a coordinate transformation.
-The matrix defining $\nabla J$ is still symmetric.
+This equation is also necessary and sufficient for the minimum in the multidimensional case: since $J$ is quadratic, $\nabla J$ is linear with constant terms that can be made to vanish by a coordinate transformation.
+The matrix defining $\nabla J$ is moreover symmetric.
 Since the entries on the main diagonal are all non-zero, this matrix is invertible.
-So there is only one $\mathbf{x}$ with $\nabla J\left(\mathbf{x}\right) = \mathbf{0}$.
-Because of $\lim_{\left|\mathbf{x}\right| \to \infty} J = \infty$ this is a minimum.
+Hence there is only one $\mathbf{x}$ with $\nabla J\left(\mathbf{x}\right) = \mathbf{0}$.
+Because of $\lim_{\left|\mathbf{x}\right| \to \infty} J = \infty$, this is a minimum.

-In order to be able to work on the problem with linear algebra, $\newhat{h}$ is linearized at the point $x_B$, i.e
+In order to be able to treat the problem with linear algebra, $\newhat{h}$ is linearized at the point $x_B$, i.e.,

 \[ \begin{align} \newhat{h}\left(x\right) = \newhat{h}\left(x_B\right) + \newhat{H}\left(x - x_B\right) + \mathcal{O}\left[\left(x - x_B\right)^2\right], \end{align} \]